simplyequipped/comms-plan/README.md

 #### Considerations
 - Identify different computers for e-mail and HF radio use
 - Add Spot-X satellite messenger phone number as a Google account verification option (see Appendix A)
-- Know how to access web based e-mail from a device other than the one your typically use
+- Know how to access web based e-mail from a device other than the one you typically use

 #### Method Differentiation
 - Internet infrastructure